 Dear _______________,

-I am writing to alert you to an important forthcoming survey about the impact the Museum Assessment Program (MAP) has had on your museum—from its overall professionalization and capacity development to specific initiatives, plans and policies.
+I am writing to alert you to an important forthcoming survey about how the Museum Assessment Program (MAP) has informed practices and influenced operations at your museum—from its overall professionalization and capacity development to specific initiatives, and plans and policies.
 You are receiving this email because your institution previously participated in MAP.

 Why take part in this survey?
-As part of its agreement with Institute of Museum and Library Services (IMLS)*, AAM conducts periodic summative evaluations to collect long-term and longitudinal data about the impact and value of MAP on individual museums and on the field as a whole.
+As part of its agreement with Institute of Museum and Library Services (IMLS)*, AAM conducts periodic summative evaluations to collect long-term and longitudinal data about the results and value of MAP on individual museums..
 This data, in turn, helps IMLS document the importance of MAP to legislators to ensure its continued funding and operation.
 The survey also helps inform changes to improve the program overall.

 If you were not at the museum during its last MAP assessment, but are familiar with your institution’s MAP experience or have since been involved with implementing efforts that resulted from MAP, we highly encourage you to take the survey.
 Your participation, while voluntary, is greatly valued.
 After reading this email, if you are not the right person at your institution to take the survey, please let me know the correct name and email.